shockscript/spec/src/overview/xml-capabilities/jet.md

 `data-` attributes applied to native tags, such as `j:Button`, contribute plain data attributes to the underlying DOM element.

-Using a Fuse reference, the attribute would be accessed as `reference.current!.@["data-name"]`.
+Using a FUSE reference, the attribute would be accessed as `reference!.@["data-name"]`.

 ## “key” attribute